moscow-python-beer/moscow-code-of-conduct/README.md

 1. Nothing may happen
 2. People can tell you that you are an asshole
 3. People can apply any administrative regulations that they find acceptable for your behavior
-4. People can beat shit out of you
+4. People can beat the shit out of you
 5. You can get arrested if you violate the law while being an asshole

 ## Addressing Grievances